The CRM Buying Guide for Teams Who Don’t Have Time to Get This Wrong

 Admin overhead

-Salesforce at a 30-person company typically needs a part-time admin (10–15 hours/week) to manage fields, workflows, permissions, and user issues.
-That’s either $25K–$40K in annual contractor costs or a significant chunk of an ops person’s time.
+Salesforce at a 30-person company typically needs a part-time admin to manage fields, workflows, permissions, and user issues.
+That’s either mid-five-figure annual contractor costs or a meaningful slice of an ops person’s week.

 In practice: HubSpot and Pipedrive are designed to be managed by a non-technical ops lead.
 New fields, workflows, and reports can be created without code or a dedicated admin.

 The trade-off: Low-admin CRMs trade configurability for simplicity.
-If you need row-level permissions, complex approval workflows, or custom objects, you’ll outgrow a simple CRM in 12–18 months.
+If you need row-level permissions, complex approval workflows, or custom objects, you’ll outgrow a simple CRM in 12 to 18 months.

 What questions should you ask CRM vendors?